sanketbanket/RISC_CPU/README.md

 The Project already comes with an assembly already made.

-To run a program please, activate RESET and then activate ENABLE after deactivating RESET to begin the execution.
+To run a program, activate RESET and then activate ENABLE after deactivating RESET to begin the execution.
+(Unless you use a custom and a better written memory module)

 ## example assembly code : (Computes the first 10 fibonacci numbers)
 example script usage.